hcferguson/hydrow_stats/Zapier_to_Google/README.rst

 Create a table to receive the data on Google Sheets
 ---------------------------------------------------
 Create a table on Google Sheets to receive the data.
-The custom field types for the different columns are as follows:

 An example is shown below.
-Yours will start out empty (delete any rows that Airtable sets up for you in the template that it provides).
+Yours will start out empty.
+Name the columns something sensible like what is shown here.

 .. image:: google_sheet.png
    :scale: 40